I want to begin with a confession, I battle with distraction and overwhelm on a daily basis. Productivity is an issue.

 As a committed lifestyle junkie, blue sky and sunshine can be my ultimate undoing as I wrestle between getting outside and doing what needs to be done so I can really enjoy getting outside without the burden of unfinished work lording over me.

 Beyond that, accountability helps to drown out fear and procrastination.
 I accomplish this in two ways.
-One is my daily calendar and todo list (a combination of Google calendar and Asana).
-I see what it is I need to accomplish and lay it out it my calendar. then I just follow that.
+One is my daily calendar and to-do list (a combination of Google calendar and Asana).
+I see what it is I need to accomplish and lay it out in my calendar.
+Then I just follow that.
 Simple.

 The other accountability tool I use with is a fail proof system is a biweekly Mastermind that I’ve been part of for over a year.
 For me, my community is everything.
 Being connected to other people who understand what I do, see me and champion my success and hold me accountable is a HUGE motivator.